derricn2/Horiseon-Marketing-Webpage-Refactor/README.md

 - Heading attributes fall in sequential order
 - Includes a concise, descriptive title element

-Additional requirements for future practice:
+Additional requirements:
 - Ensure all links are functioning correctly
 - Clean up the CSS selectors and properties for optimization
-  - Refactor CSS selectors and properties
   - Organize CSS selectors and properties to follow the semantic structure of the HTML elements
-  - Include comments before each element or section of the page
+  - CSS file is properly commented

 ## Mock-Up